rundsk/dsk/README.md

 │   │   └── unmask.svg          <- asset
 ```

-Read more about [the Design Definitions Tree](https://rundsk.com/tree/The-Design-Definitions-Tree) on our website, and how to add meta data, assets and authors.
+Read more about [the design definitions tree](https://rundsk.com/tree/The-Design-Definitions-Tree), and how to add meta data, assets and authors.

 ## Building your own Frontend